CAFM-Blog.de | Energy Management Software in Facility Management: A Small Guide 2026

 Common Misconceptions and Solutions

-Systematically Identify Savings Potential
+Systematically Identifying Savings Potential

-Short-Term Framework: From Prioritization to Baseline
+Short-Term: From Prioritization to Baseline

 2. Weather-corrected baseline: Use degree-day regressions; comparable across years.

-3. Context Tagging: CAFMLink IDs (room/asset); anomalies will be assigned.
+3. Context tagging: CAFM-Link IDs (room/asset); anomalies will be assigned.

-4. Data Quality Run (4–8 weeks): Check for missing values, meter changes.
+4. Data quality run (4–8 weeks): Check for missing values, meter changes.

-5. Test Hypotheses: Measure 5 measures (night setback, etc.) against baseline.
+5. Test hypotheses: Measure 5 measures (night setback etc.) against baseline.

-Trade-offs and Algorithms
+Tradeoffs and Algorithms

 Finer measurement clarifies causes, increases effort.
 Staged submetering delivers 80% value at 50% cost.
 ML anomaly detection fails with inconsistent timestamps/metadata – rule-based alerts are more robust.